m-Py/minDiff/README.md

 > tapply(equal$Age, equal$newSet, mean)
        1        2        3
 20.37028 20.38194 20.37133
 ```

 Nice!
-How minimal differences between sets can be depends on the original data, of course.
+How small differences between sets can become depends on the original data.

 ### Considering more than one criterion